by Dennis Lamb

 Meanwhile, Northwestern Ohio Broadcasting Corporation, owned by George E. Hamilton and Robert W. Mack, put WIMA/1150 on the air in December 1948 (in a reversal of the usual order of things, WIMA-FM/102.1 had been on the air since that summer).
 They applied for channel 35 post-freeze, and received their grant December 3, 1952.
 Two years later, following Pixley's death the previous July (and with WIMA-TV still "under construction") Hamilton and Mack acquired WLOK, Inc. in order to get the functioning television facilities.
 The WLOK and WLOK-FM licenses and the channel 35 permit were surrendered and deleted on December 20, and the WLOK-TV permit was modified for operation on channel 35 as WIMA-TV.
 WLOK-TV/73 signed off April 18, 1955 and WIMA-TV/35 signed on one week later, on April 24.

-WIMA-TV greatly increased power March 20, 1958 when a new General Electric 12kw transmitter began operation.
+WIMA-TV greatly increased power March 20, 1958 when a new General Electric 12kw transmitter (shown above in the photo of Morrie Lamb) began operation.
 Video effective radiated power increased went from 16kw to 198kw and audio from 10kw to 105kw.
-The transmitter is shown above in the photo of Morrie Lamb.

 In 1967 WIMA started making the transition to color when it purchased a RCA TP-66 color film chain, and in 1970 two RCA TK-44 color studio cameras.
 The film chain remained in service until early 1985 when video tape and electronic "still store" units became the broadcast standard; the studio cameras were retired the year previous.